style2paints/style2paints.github.io/README.md

 We also provide more possibility for you to change the light and shadow.

-You can communicate with AI using these two hints:

 ![imgs](https://github.com/lllyasviel/style2paints/raw/master/imgs/17.jpg)

-*These two signals are borrowed from Physics, where scientists use these two signals to describe magnetic field.*

 You can use **circles** to **add** light and shadow.